Terrence Agard

 Terrence Agard (born 16 April 1990 in Willemstad) is a Dutch sprinter specialising in the 400 metres.
 He represented the Netherlands Antilles until the dissolution of that country in 2010.

+Career

 In September 2015, he had a car crash while riding with fellow sprinters, Churandy Martina and Hensley Paulina, which left Agard with a broken vertebra in his neck.
 He returned to competition in April 2016.

+Agard was part of the Dutch team which won the silver medal in the 4 × 400 metres relay at the delayed 2020 Tokyo Olympics.

+At the 2026 European Championships, he was a member of the Netherlands teams which won bronze medals in the men's 4 × 400 metres relay and mixed 4 × 400 metres relay.

+Personal life

+He is engaged to Lieke Klaver.